HuynhToan2004/monitoring-and-logging-system/Readme.md

-# License Plate Detection with FastAPI
+# Monitoring and Logging API

 This project includes a real-time License Plate Detection API built using FastAPI and YOLOv8.
 The API allows users to upload images and receive detection results with bounding boxes of license plates.
 This repository contains instructions and scripts to set up monitoring and logging for a machine learning API, using Prometheus, Grafana, and Fluent Bit.